SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-Here are some events that historically take place in the USA on December 17:
+Here are some notable events that occur on December 17 in the USA:

-- **Savannah, Georgia, Christmas Celebration**: Many cities, including Savannah, kick off their holiday festivities around this time, often featuring light displays and festive markets.
+- **1903**: The Wright Brothers' successful flight - Orville and Wilbur Wright made the first powered, sustained, and controlled flight of an aircraft at Kitty Hawk, North Carolina, marking a pivotal moment in aviation history.

-- **National Maple Syrup Day**: Celebrated on December 17, this day focuses on the sweet treat and its significance in American culture and cuisine.
+- **1967**: First Interstate Highway opens - The stretch of Interstate 10 in the El Paso area in Texas opened, contributing to the nationwide Interstate Highway System.

-- **Rhode Island Independence Day**: Observed in Rhode Island, December 17
+- **1989
 ### Positive Qoute
 ------
-"Embrace the glorious mess that you are! 🌟💖✨ Keep shining and spreading kindness! 🌈😊"
+"🌟Believe in yourself and all that you are. ✨Know that there is something inside you that is greater than any obstacle! 💪💖"